SMU Mustangs: Golf

 In 2006, Golf Digest ranked the SMU men's golf program No. 16 in the nation.
 On May 1, 2007, SMU senior Colt Knost was named the Conference USA golfer of the year.
 He earned golfer of the week awards five times during his senior year, and can be recognized for shooting a record setting 64 for an amateur golfer.
 The 2015 team was given a postseason ban after multiple recruiting violations and unethical conduct under coach Josh Gregory.
 The decision also meant DeChambeau was unable to defend his title.

-SMU's men's golf team was named the number 16 golf team in the nation by Golf Digest in 2006, and produced pro golfer Colt Knost.
+SMU's men's golf team was named the number 16 golf team in the nation by Golf Digest in 2006, and produced pro golfer Knost.
+Payne Stewart (class of 1979), was an elite player on the PGA Tour; he won three major titles and played on five Ryder Cup teams before his untimely death in 1999.

-In 1979 Kyle O'Brien won the AIAW women's national intercollegiate individual golf championship.
+In 1979, Kyle O'Brien won the AIAW women's national intercollegiate individual golf championship.

 Swimming & Diving

 SMU men's swimming and diving was founded in 1932 in the former Southwest Conference.
 The men's and women's teams have acquired 57 conference titles combined, and have a total of 91 NCAA National Championship appearances.
 Six SMU swimmers/divers have been named NCAA swimmer/diver of the year.
 The Robson & Lindley Aquatic Center, the swimming and diving team's brand new Olympic sized pool, was built in 2017 to continue the legacy of successful swimming and diving at SMU.

 After The American dropped men's swimming & diving at the end of the 2022–23 school year, SMU joined the Atlantic Sun Conference (ASUN) for that sport.
-The Mustangs will spend only the 2023–24 season in the ASUN, since the ACC sponsors swimming & diving for both sexes.
+With the ACC sponsoring swimming & diving for both sexes, the Mustangs only competed in the ASUN in the 2023–24 season.